Gerinse24/uv-index/README.md

 Functionality is split between three scripts for readability, and development.

 # uvlocations.py
-This script has a single function `location_index(place)` which contains a dictionary of accepted locations as the `keys()`, and their corresponding index as the `values()` for when selenium interacts with a drop-down menu in uvdownload.py.
-Once the index is located and confirmed, `location_index(place)` will return the index so selenium automation can make the selection.
+This script has a single function `location_index(place)` which contains a dictionary of accepted locations as the `keys()`, and their corresponding API URL as the `values()` for the radars raw data. `location_index()` will return the value IF it is present in the dictionary.

 # uvdownload.py
-This script will perform web automation by interacting with ARPANSA's API.
-The interactions are `move_to_element()`, `click()`, and `perform()` which are provided by `selenium.webdriver.common.action_chains`.
-They are used to make city selection from a drop-down menu, and then to `click()` the API's download button.
-The browser used for automation is MSEdge Chromium which you will need to download from [here](https://docs.microsoft.com/en-us/microsoft-edge/webdriver-chromium/?tabs=python). uvdownload.py's success is intermittent, and this comes down to dealing with dynamic content.

-# uvinformation.py
-This script peforms actions on the CSV file downloaded by uvdownload.py.
-The `os.path.expanduser()` function from the `os` module is used to determine the user path, and `os.path.join` that with the string Downloads, this is then passed to `shutil.move()` along with the new destination.
+This script contains most of the functionality but is incomplete as of right now.
+For now though, uvdownload.py uses the requests module to request the raw data from ARPANSA's API and the response data returned with the `.text` attribute is stored in variable `r`.
+A regex pattern is used to `findall()` the data that matches, and the garbage is split away through iterating the list of matches until we have a list of `measured` values.
+A `try and except` block is used to perform conditional checks on each measured value as not all measurements will contain floats - some may contain the word null as no measurement has been made yet.

+# This documentation is incomplete, as the script is in early idea stage.